ietf-teep/architecture/draft-ietf-teep-architecture.md

 In some scenarios, it is desirable to protect the TA binary or configuration from being disclosed to the TAM that distributes them.
-In such a scenario, the files can be encrypted end-to-end between an SP and a TEE.
-However, there must be some means of provisioning the decryption key into the TEE and/or some means of the SP securely learning a public key of the TEE that it can use to encrypt.
-One way to do this is for the SP to run its own TAM so that it can distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
-Thus, the TEEP Agent would look at the TA manifest, determine there is a dependency with a TAM URI of the SP's TAM.
+In such a scenario, the files can be encrypted end-to-end between a TA developer and a TEE.
+However, there must be some means of provisioning the decryption key into the TEE and/or some means of the TA developer securely learning a public key of the TEE that it can use to encrypt.
+One way to do this is for the TA developer to run its own TAM so that it can distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
+Thus, the TEEP Agent would look at the TA manifest, determine there is a dependency with a TAM URI of the TA developer's TAM.
 The Agent would then install the dependency, and then continue with the TA installation steps, including decrypting the TA binary with the relevant key.

 #  IANA Considerations